Motion of extended fluid bodies in the Newtonian limit of $f(R)$ gravity: Summary and discussions

 From the multipole expansion of each body's center-of-mass acceleration, several motion characteristics of the system can be identified.
-The monopole terms reveal that in the system composed of ideal spherical bodies, the presence of the scalar monopole term leads to the center-of-mass acceleration of a spherical body differing essentially from that of a point source, which highlights a key distinguishing feature of $f(R)$ gravity compared to GR.
-This fact underscores the importance of body sizes in determining orbital motion within multiple-body systems governed by $f(R)$ gravity.
+The monopole terms reveal that in the system composed of ideal spherical bodies, the presence of the scalar monopole term leads to the center-of-mass acceleration of a spherical body differing essentially from that of a point source.
+This is a key distinguishing feature of $f(R)$ gravity compared to GR (where spherical bodies coincide with point sources) and long-range massless scalar-tensor theories~\cite{Kopeikin2019} (where point-source equivalence depends subtly on the definitions of multipole moments).
+This fact underscores that in $f(R)$ gravity, it is the finite range of the massive scalar field that intrinsically governs the importance of body sizes in determining orbital motion.
 Furthermore, the higher-order terms indicate that in the system consisting of bodies exhibiting non-spherical distributions, each body's orbital motion is influenced by three factors: the deformation-induced gravitational potentials generated by other bodies, coupling between its own non-spherical mass distribution and the monopole potentials caused by other bodies, and interactions between its own higher-order multipole moments and those of other bodies.
 Given that the higher-order mass and scalar multipole moments of an object are often employed to characterize its deformation or non-spherical mass distribution, these three factors suggest that both the size and shape of the bodies within the system can have significant impacts on the orbital motion of each body under $f(R)$ gravity.
-Finally, it should be pointed out that within $f(R)$ gravity, even if each body's size is far less than the typical separation between bodies in the system, the equations of motion of bodies cannot be treated as a starting point of an approximation scheme in the same way as in GR~\cite{Eric2014}.
-The reason is that the scalar multipole terms do not get progressively smaller as the orders increase.
+Although these multipole couplings also exist in GR and massless scalar-tensor theories, in GR the mass dipole moment vanishes and higher-order mass multipole terms decay with order.
+In massless scalar-tensor theories, the scalar dipole moment is generally non-zero, but the scalar multipole terms still decay with increasing order.
+In contrast, within $f(R)$ gravity, the scalar dipole moment is non-zero, and more importantly, the scalar multipole terms do not decay with order because of the Yukawa kernel.
+Consequently, even if each body's size is far less than the typical separation between bodies, the equations of motion cannot be treated as a starting point of an approximation scheme in the same way as in GR.